-NASA has successfully put the second of its two identical Grail satellites into orbit around the Moon, where they will map its gravity in search of clues to what lies beneath the surface.
+NASA has successfully put the second of its two Grail satellites into orbit around the Moon, where they will map its gravity in order to discover what lies beneath its surface.

 More from GlobalPost: NASA Grail gravity-mapping satellite now orbiting the Moon

 The two identical spacecraft will send radio signals to each other as they orbit, allowing them to monitor the exact distance between them.

 As they fly over areas of greater and lesser gravity caused by visible features such as mountains and craters, and masses hidden beneath the lunar surface, the distance between the two spacecraft will change slightly.